 The only certainty about the recovery is that there is still a great deal of uncertainty about what form it will take and how long it will take, with different countries – How Businesses are Recovering After Coronavirus Pandemic and even different regions within countries – continuing to be impacted in different ways and no clear cure for COVID-19 in sight.
 Several companies have compiled some of the most cutting-edge thinking on what the working world should expect from the pandemic recovery period, as well as the steps organizations and individuals should take to not only get back on their feet, but to become stronger and more resilient in the process.

 So many companies polled their CEOs, senior managers, and HR leaders in China, which was the first country to be hit by the coronavirus, 66 percent claimed the outbreak prevented them from serving consumers and clients.
 Almost half of the respondents indicated they couldn’t carry on with typical business operations.

 It’s a situation that’s now being play out all around the world.
 According to projections released by the Organization for Economic Cooperation and Development on April 14, the direct impact of global shutdowns could see output drop by 20% to 25% in many economies, with consumer spending potentially falling by more than 25% in Canada, France, Germany, Italy, Japan, the United Kingdom, and the United States

 An experienced businessman said,with any disruption, the first priority is always ensuring that people, operations, customers, partners, and suppliers are safe.

-Steps that arebeing taken to help the business survive after COVID-19
+Steps are being taken to help business live after COVID-19

 Businesses are facing complicated and pressing difficulties as a result of the shutdowns, which necessitate a quick and forceful reaction.
 To assist businesses in overcoming the crisis, they are following these steps: